apache/incubator-retired-pirk/releasing.md

 To generate the release notes within via [Pirk JIRA](https://issues.apache.org/jira/browse/PIRK), follow the instructions found [here](https://confluence.atlassian.com/jira061/jira-administrator-s-guide/project-management/managing-versions/creating-release-notes).

-Include the link to the release notes in the voting email.
+Include the link to the release notes in the voting emails.

 ## Vote on the Release ##

+As per the Apache Incubator [release guidelines](http://incubator.apache.org/incubation/Incubation_Policy.html#Releases), all releases for incubating projects must go through a two-step voting process.
+[First](#apache-pirk-community-vote), release voting must successfully pass within the Apache Pirk community via the `dev@pirk.incubator.apache.org` mailing list.
+[Then](#incubator-pmc-vote), release voting must successfully pass within the Apache Incubator PMC via the `general@incubator.apache.org` mailing list.

+General information regarding the Apache voting process can be found [here](http://www.apache.org/foundation/voting.html).

+### Apache Pirk Community Vote

-To vote on a candidate release, send an email to the [dev list](mailto:dev@pirk.apache.incubator.org) with subject `[VOTE]: Pirk <release version> Release` and a body along the lines of:
+To vote on a candidate release, send an email to the [dev list](mailto:dev@pirk.apache.incubator.org) with subject `[VOTE]: Apache Pirk <release version> Release` and a body along the lines of:

 	This is the vote for <release version> of Apache Pirk (incubating).

 	The vote will run for at least 72 hours and will close on <closing date>.

-	The artifacts can be downloaded here: https://repository.apache.org/content/repositories/<repository name>
+	The artifacts can be downloaded here: https://dist.apache.org/repos/dist/dev/incubator/pirk/release/<release number> or from the Maven staging repo here: https://repository.apache.org/content/repositories/<repository name>

 	All JIRAs completed for this release are tagged with 'FixVersion = <release version>'.
 You can view them here: <insert link to the JIRA release notes>